ajakubek/python-llist/docs/index.rst

       node will be created and initialized with the value extracted from *x*.

       This method has O(1) complexity.

+   .. method:: appendnode(node)

+      Add *node* to the end of the list.
+The node must not belong to a list.

+      The difference between :meth:`sllist.appendright()` and this method is that the former will repack the value from the argument into a new node while the latter will insert the passed node into the list.
+      This makes :meth:`sllist.appendnode()` useful when a subclassed node type must be added to a list.

+      Raises :exc:`TypeError` if *node* is not of type :class:`sllistnode`.

+      Raises :exc:`ValueError` if *node* already belongs to a list.

    .. method:: clear()